-- Continued with transition of state agencies and schools to Fisery, Inc. for merchant services processing. - Ensured significant progress continued in the State's efforts to be fully compliant with the payment card industry requirements imposed by the Payment Card Industry Security Standards Council. - Continued project implementation with state agencies and schools to M&T, Citizens, and TD Banks for local banking services inclusive of over-the-counter branch deposits. - Approved contract extensions for local banking partners, TD, M&T and Citizens Banks.
+- Continued with transition of State agencies and schools to Fisery, Inc. for merchant services processing. - Ensured significant progress in the State's efforts to be fully compliant with the payment card industry (PCI) requirements required by the Payment Card Industry Security Standards Council. - Continued project implementation with State agencies and schools to M&T, Citizens, and TD Banks for local banking services inclusive of over-the-counter branch deposits. - Approved contract extensions for local banking partners, TD, M&T and Citizens Banks.